lreiner/cordova-plugin-startapp-ads/README.md

 <table>
 <tr>
 <td>
-:warning: At the moment only ANDROID is supported.
-I'm working hard at the moment to implement iOS as well.
+:warning: Only ANDROID is supported at the moment.
+I'm working hard to implement iOS as well.
 Stay tuned for future updates!
 </td>
 </tr>
 </table>